 Most people see Costa Rica from the ground, but seeing it from above offers an entirely different perspective.
 HeliJet Aviation, a San Jose-based helicopter charter company, was one of the first companies to offer helicopter sightseeing tours; choose from four tour options (explore the city and surrounding Central Valley, the volcanoes, the beaches and crocodiles or the rainforests) or create a customized tour.
 Having a bird’s-eye view of the magnificent landscape and its natural wonders is an unmissable opportunity.

 More than 800 species of birds call Costa Rica home – around 600 permanent residents and 200 migratory species.
 All of North America has just over 900 species of birds, so this is truly a bird utopia, and an incredible place for bird lovers to see some exotic and exquisite species, including the resplendent quetzal, scarlet macaw, toucan, roseate spoonbill and 50 different types of hummingbirds.
 The best spots for birdwatching are San Gerardo de Dota, Curi-Chancha Reserve, Tortuguero National Park, Rancho Naturalista, Manuel Antonio National Park, and La Selva Biological Reserve.

 Learn to cook

-Traditional Costa Rican cuisine is outrageously delicious.
-Everything from gallo pinto, corn tortillas, and tamales to arroz con pollo, sopa negra, and patacones will make your mouth water and your belly smile—and learning to make some of the traditional dishes is a wonderful cultural experience.
-Taking a cooking class in Costa Rica is a delicious way to learn about Costa Rican culture and food as well as skills to take home and share with friends and family.
-One of the best options is a cooking class offered through a local family in La Fortuna – a truly authentic Costa Rican experience.
+Traditional Costa Rican cuisine includes everything from gallo pinto, corn tortillas, and tamales to arroz con pollo, sopa negra and patacones – and learning to make some of them is a wonderful cultural experience.
+Take a cooking class to learn about Costa Rican culture and food, not to mention skills you can take home.
+One great option is a cooking class offered by a local family in La Fortuna – a truly authentic experience.